commial/experiments/windows-defender/ASR/README.md

 The tool is actually creating a fake file (here `C:\Program Files\Microsoft Office\Office16\excel.exe`) which will create a file with a forgiven extension.
 As the test made by ASR is based on ImagePath, it is indeed blocked.

 We can ensure the option is actually working for real using VBA in Excel.
-We wrote a dummy *download-and-exec* script, and lauched it in Excel:
+We write a dummy *download-and-exec* script, and lauch it in Excel:

 ![](img/ASR_excel_block.png)